AndersenLab/dry-guide/docs/other/caendr.md

 gs://caendr-db-bucket/strain_variant_annotation/c_elegans/
 ```

-Then update the CeNDR tool through the 'Admin' portal (This operation may take a long time to complete ~24hrs):
+Then update the CaeNDR tool through the 'Admin' portal (This operation may take a long time to complete ~24hrs):

 - Admin -> Database Operations
 	- Click the 'New Operation' button
 	- Select 'Rebuild Strain Annotated Variant table from .csv.gz file'
-  - Enter the [VERSION_NUMBER] to use (ie: 20210401)
+	- Enter the [VERSION_NUMBER] to use (ie: 20231213)
 	- Click 'Start'

 ## Google Storage Details